Find the perfect home for you

 Sheltered housing is for older people.
 A Sheltered Housing Manager looks after the development and helps residents to live as independently as possible.
 Most developments have a secure main entrance and all properties have their own front doors.

 Properties usually have one or two bedrooms and a community alarm service, allowing residents to call for help 24 hours a day.
 Developments usually have communal lounges and kitchens, a laundrette, gardens and guest suites for visitors.

 A small number of owner-occupied developments are classed as ‘Retirement’.
 This is similar to sheltered housing however there is no support provided to residents and the staff on site focus on the maintenance of the communal areas of the building.
 For ease of use we class these as sheltered housing, but we will make you aware of those that we call ‘Retirement Housing’ on the relevant page.

 Amenity housing is for more active older people.
 Each property is a flat or cottage, with its own front door.
 Features can include grab rails, level floors or walk in showers.
 Many are also connected to a community alarm.

 Very sheltered housing is aimed at frailer older people.
 Residents still have their own flat and can live as independently as they please, but support staff are on site 24 hours a day and quality, nutritious meals are served in attractive communal dining rooms.
 Most properties have a good sized living room, one bedroom and a shower or wet room, and a kitchenette so residents can prepare light meals and snacks.

-Housing with care is located in some of our sheltered or very sheltered developments.
+Housing with care is our innovative new service that’s located in some of our sheltered or very sheltered developments.
 Run in partnership with local authorities, either Hanover or the local authority offer an in-house care service.